Research investing jargon

 NOTE: This information should not be relied upon as research, investment advice, or a recommendation regarding any products.
 This material is strictly for educational or informational purposes and is subject to change.

-• Environmental, Social, and Governance (ESG) criteria are an increasingly popular way for investors to evaluate companies in which they might want to invest.
+• Environmental, Social, and Governance (ESG) criteria are an increasingly popular way for investors to evaluate companies they might want to invest in.
 For example, environmental factors are incorporated into a financial analysis to help predict financial performance of an investment.
 Positive scores on factors like pollution, human rights, and transparency can create growth, while negative scores may inhibit it.
-While this does create investment in companies which tend to perform well on sustainability, the main focus of ESGs is on financial performance.
+While this creates investment in companies that tend to perform well on sustainability, the focus of ESGs is on financial performance.

 • Socially Responsible Investing (SRI) (also sometimes referred to as ‘ethical investing’) is about screening on a wider, ethical front, whereas ESG factors are not used to actively screen out particular kinds of companies according to ethical guidelines.
 SRI investors may, for example, avoid stocks in industries such as weapons, tobacco, and gambling, and/or they might allocate a particular portion of their investment to charities.

 • Impact Investing: You could say that this is the gold standard of sustainable investing, as the focus is on positive impacts created by the investment.
 Impact investment funds focus on businesses that bring a benefit to society or to the environment.
-Impact funds might hold stocks, for example, in companies which are leaders in gender equality or those developing renewable energy.
-Your money therefore helps to deliver these objectives and their benefits to the world.
+Impact funds might hold stocks, for example, in companies that are leaders in gender equality or those developing renewable energy.
+Your money, therefore, helps to deliver these objectives and their benefits to the world.
 This kind of investing allows you to put your money towards issues that are important to you.

 • If you are looking to invest in stocks, articles discussing and ranking ‘sustainable/ethical funds’ will often include ESG, SRI and Impact Funds together.

-• If you are not sure about other investing terms, go ahead and look them up to learn more also.
+• If you are unsure about other investing terms, go ahead and look them up to learn more.

-• In particular, anyone that invests in mutual funds or exchange traded funds (ETFs) should know about Expense Ratios.
+• In particular, anyone who invests in mutual funds or exchange-traded funds (ETFs) should know about Expense Ratios.
 This is the cost of having a particular fund.
 There are many bad options with high expense ratios that drain the gains of unsuspecting investors.

 ------